Bellleuang1022/ViLID_Review_ONLY/README.md

 * **Evaluation Results (`test_results.json`):** A JSON file containing the final metrics (Accuracy, Precision, Recall, F1-Score) on the test set.

 ## Notes for Reviewers
 This repository is provided for anonymous peer review.
 The code implements the ViLID framework and the experimental setup described in the submitted paper.
-The provided configuration files allow for reproducing the reported experiments.
+The provided configuration files enable the reproduction of the reported experiments.

 ## Reference
 [1] Radford, Alec, et al. "Learning transferable visual models from natural language supervision." *International conference on machine learning*.
 PMLR, 2021.